vamsikun/cric-stats/README.md

   - **TODO** : can we make use of nextjs loading ui for this??
 - [x] add some space around the table for small sizes
   - added padding to the summary table container
-- [ ] when filter is changed get the scroll position to the initial position
+- [x] when filter is changed get the scroll position to the initial position
+  - have used ref for table and for the selected column, then calculated the amount of distance to scroll
 - [ ] modify colors for dark mode
   - [x] modify the background color
   - [x] modify the table color